 We said “The Clarett USB range certainly brings that high-quality sound to those lacking Thunderbolt connectivity and also brings low-latency recording and the Air feature, too.
 The 8Pre is a fantastic option for those in need of more connectivity: bands and medium-sized project studio users.
 It is very well priced, especially given the software bundle.
 That fine Clarett quality comes to USB with a price and I/O options for everyone.
 Decades of design excellence is distilled in some of the easiest-to-use interfaces around.”

-Best Way to get Into UA!: Universal Audio Arrow
+Best Way to get Into UAD: Universal Audio Arrow

 Contact Universal Audio